The last thing any of us think about is what kind of spring is in our mattress — but maybe it’s time we do.

 Now, these downsides don’t mean you should throw your traditional mattress out the window (after all, some people probably love their innerspring mattress).
 But the innerspring coil system is certainly an example of how a widely used product isn’t necessarily ideal for everyone.

-On the other hand, pocket-coil mattresses may cost slightly more than an innerspring depending on the manufacturer.
+On the other hand, encased-coil mattresses may cost slightly more than an innerspring depending on the manufacturer.
 However, this type of mattress has become more popular in recent years, so the price difference between the two types isn’t as large as it used to be.

 Similarly, the independence of the springs means you won’t feel your partner’s movement as much — if at all — resulting in a more peaceful sleep.
 Also, air flows smoothly between the standalone, sealed coils so your body won’t overheat during sleep.

-Pocket Coils: The Secret to Incredible Sleep
+Encased Coils: The Secret to Incredible Sleep

 We all need sleep.
 Actually, most of us love to sleep — which is why we all deserve a mattress that makes sleep better, not worse.